DanielCamSan/Sistemas_Inteligentes_Practica2/README.md

 9! = 362 880, where 181 440 states have a solution and 181 440 haven't a solution

 We can probe it with the n=2 puzle code that we made, we did that because building and running all the states in n=3 puzzle takes 6790.9135222435 seconds because the comparisson between all the states with the pointed state takes a lot of time, but it works perfectly.
+When the program is running we print the number of states.

 In both files the code is the same the only variant is the size of the list.
 Also we made a plus for see all the posible states and exporting them in a csv file: